Download This Sample

 Table of Contents

-Coccinellidae septempunctata, popularly known as ladybugs or lady beetles, are colorful small beetles usually with black spots on their elytron (wing covers).
+Coccinellidae septempunctata, popularly known as ladybugs or lady beetles, are colorful small beetles, usually with black spots on each of their elytron (which are hard wing covers).
+They are gardener’s friends as they have a huge appetite for aphids.

-See the fact file below for more information on the Ladybugs or alternatively, you can download our 25-page Ladybug worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the Ladybug or alternatively, you can download our 25-page Ladybug worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information